hogaku/AZ-220-Microsoft-Azure-IoT-Developer/Legacy Labs/LAB_AK_20-build-with-iot-central.md

 #### Task 3: Add sensor telemetry

 Telemetry is the data values transmitted by sensors.
-The most important sensor in our refrigerated truck, monitors the temperature of the contents.
+The most important sensor in our refrigerated truck monitors the temperature of the contents.

-1. On the **RefrigeratedTruck** device template page, if needed, click the three dots and then click *+ Add inherited interface**, and then click **Custom**
+1. On the **RefrigeratedTruck** device template page, if needed, click the ellipsis (three dots), click **+ Add inherited interface**, and then click **Custom**

     An interface defines a set of _capabilities_.
 To define the capabilities of your refrigerated truck you will be adding quite a few interfaces.